Kev9180/Kev9180/README.md

 - 👋 Hey there, I’m @Kev9180!
-- 🌱 I’m currently studying Computer Science at Arizona State University.
+- 🌱 I’m a recent Computer Science graduate from Arizona State University, currently working in the Cybersecurity/Software Engineering space.
-- 🤝 I’m looking to collaborate on challenging beginner/intermediate projects that will help me improve my skills.
+- 🤝 I’m looking to collaborate on challenging projects that will help me improve my skills.
 Most of my experience is in Python, C/C++, x86_64, Java, JavaScript, and HTML/CSS.
 - 📫 How to reach me: send me a message or visit [my LinkedIn page!](https://www.linkedin.com/in/kjohnston10)

 <!---